cncounter/translation/tiemao_2015/09_pattern_matching/09_pattern_matching .md

 - Pattern objects, also known as patterns, are compiled regexes
 - Matcher objects, or matchers, are engines that interpret patterns to locate matches in character sequences, objects whose classes implement the java.lang.CharSequence interface and serve as text sources
 - PatternSyntaxException objects describe illegal regex patterns

+- Pattern 对象, 也称为模式, 是编译后的 regex
+- Matcher 对象, or matchers, are engines that interpret patterns to locate matches in character sequences, objects whose classes implement the java.lang.CharSequence interface and serve as text sources
+- PatternSyntaxException 对象用来描述不合法的 regex patterns

 Listing 1 introduces those classes: